tamimology/synology-to-ubuntu-migration/README.md

 - DOWNLOADS
 - BACKUPS

-Now, everything is ready, just execute `docker-compose up -d` and all contaienrs will be loaded.
+Now, everything is ready, just execute `docker-compose up -d` and all containers will be loaded.
-#### Personally, I prefer to load them one at a time and mnake sure is working with no errors.
+#### Personally, I prefer to load them one at a time and make sure is working with no errors.

 ## Adding a bit of security to the Mini-PC

 The final 2 steps come into hand, which are:
-1. Having more powerful password
+1. Having a more powerful password

   Simply type in `sudo passwd USERNAME`, where _USERNAME_ is the current user logged in